MetPX/sarracenia/doc/mirroring_use_case.rst

 Many different criteria were considered (such as: load on nfs/protocol nodes, other nodes, transfer speed, load on PPP nodes,) The final configuration selected of using *cp* (via the *download_cp* plugin) is not the fastest transfer method tested (*bbcp* was faster) but it was chosen because it spread the load out better and resulted in more stable NFS and protocol nodes.
-The 'copy the files to the other side' part of the problem was stable by the end of the summer of 2017, and the impact on system stability has been minimized.
+The 'copy the files to the other side' part of the problem was stable by the end of the summer of 2017, and the impact on system stability is minimized.

 Shim Library Necessary
 ----------------------

-Unfortunately, the mirroring between sites had with about a 10 minutes lag on the source files system ( or about 30 times faster than an a naive rsync approach. ), and was only working in principle, with many files missing in practice, it wasn't usable for it's intended purpose.
+Unfortunately, the mirroring between sites was running with about a 10 minutes lag on the source files system ( about 30 times faster than a naive rsync approach. ), and was only working in principle, with many files missing in practice, it wasn't usable for it's intended purpose.
 The operational commissioning of the new solution (with mirroring deferred.) occurred in September of 2017, and work on mirroring essentially stopped until October (because of activities related to the commissioning work.)